-Dan only stirred from his drunken slumber when the train was well into Wyoming.
+Dan only stirred from his drunken slumber after the train entered Wyoming.
 He blinked in sunlight doubled by mountains of white snow.
 The sky was wide and blue.
 “Jay?”

 Jay gave him a cup of water.
-“We’re going to Sheridan, Dan.
+“We’re almost in Sheridan, Dan.
 Like you wanted.”

 Dan drank the water and pulled his shirt over his face.
 “We’re on a train.”

-“You can’t get to an isolated South Pacific island on a train.”
+“You can’t get to islands on a train.”

 “Nope.”
 Jay made room for Bob as he returned from the restrooms.
-“Before we go to the Islands of Sheridan we’re taking preliminary notes in Sheridan, Wyoming.
-Bob Featherway offered to let us sleep on his couch.”
+“Before we visit the Islands of Sheridan we’re taking preliminary notes in Sheridan, Wyoming.
+Bob Featherway says we can sleep on his couch.”